-This business case shows there is potential for a significant increase in tyre recycling using either existing facilities based interstate or new facilities built locally.
-But both options would require the collective effort of government and industry to overcome the unique challenges the Territory faces.
+This business case shows there is potential for establishing a local processing facility producing tyre derived products that can be utilised within the NT.
+A new local facility would reduce reliance on interstate transport and keep ownership of valuable materials however would require the collective effort of government and industry to overcome the unique challenges the Territory faces.